 CFO Randy Lieble (since 2008)

-Sources: Capital IQ (a division of Standard & Poor's) and Motley Fool CAPS. *Reflects special dividend.
+Sources: S&P Capital IQ and Motley Fool CAPS. *Excludes special dividends.

-On CAPS, 98.5% of the 536 members who have rated National Presto believe the stock will outperform the S&P 500 going forward.
-These bulls include All-Star davethewav9, who is ranked in the top 15% of our community, and glenvar.
+On CAPS, 98% of the 595 members who have rated National Presto believe the stock will outperform the S&P 500 going forward.

 What do you think about National Presto, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
 CAPS is 100% free, so get started!